SSR & SEO

 Angular can deliver excellent SEO for technical content sites when SSR, prerendering, metadata, and structured data are treated as one system instead of separate tasks.
 The best production setups generate content, routes, and SEO artifacts from a single source of truth and keep hydration lightweight.

 Next, run a production build on Node 22/24, validate sitemap.xml and JSON-LD, and measure Lighthouse on both the home page and one article page.
+If you need to decide between build-time and runtime rendering, see Angular Prerendering vs SSR.
 If you are comparing rendering strategies across frameworks, the companion article Angular vs Next.js for Content Platforms is the next logical read.

 Previous